masoumezabihi/data_engineering_capstone_project/mini_projects/ticket_system_pipeline/README.md

 pip3 install mysql-connector-python

-#### Step 3: Create database and table in mysql database
+#### Step 3: Setup database connection

- 1) At dos prompt,  launch mysql shell to connect to mysql server using following command (assume you have set up a credential,  'dbuser1' as username and a password):

-     mysql -u dbuser1 -p

- 2) After  connecting to mysql serer, run follow command to create database if it is not existing:

-  create database ticket_system

- 3) Type command 'use ticket_system' to connect to the database.

- 4) Run the DDL statement in  of one of the downloaded file, 'cr_table_sales.sql',  to create table 'sales'
+To run the ETL pipeline and generate reports, the application needs to connect to a MySQL database.
+Instead of hardcoding credentials, the application reads them from an environment file (.env) located in the root folder of this project.

+1. Create your own .env file in the project root, and include your MySQL connection details:

+Example .env content:
+  DB_USER=your_mysql_username
+  DB_PASSWORD=your_mysql_password
+  DB_HOST=127.0.0.1
+  DB_NAME=ticket_system
+  DB_PORT=3306

+2. Create the database using the following MySQL command (from terminal or a client like MySQL Workbench):
+    CREATE DATABASE ticket_system;

+3. Note: You do not need to create any tables manually.
+The application will automatically create a table named ticket_sales when you run it.

 #### Step 4: Run python script